-The Exercise price of all options is the closing market price on the day of grant, except the options issued on 5 March 2019 which have an exercise price at a 20% premium to the mid-market closing share price on 4 March 2019 and the options issued on 28 May 2019 which have an exercise price at a 46% premium to the mid-market closing share price on 27 May 2019.
+The exercise price of all share options are at a premium to the mid-market closing share price for the day before the grant date except for options issued on the 25 November 2020 which were issued at the closing market price on the 24 November 2020.
 A vesting period of 3 years is applicable according to the terms of each scheme which specify the options will vest providing employees remain in service for 3 years from the date of grant.
 The maximum term of options granted is 10 years from grant date.
 All share options are equity settled.

 The fair value of the equity settled share options granted is estimated as at the date of grant using the Black Scholes option pricing model taking into account the terms and conditions upon which the options were granted.
 No performance conditions were included in the fair value calculations.
-During the year one tranche of options was awarded, tranche AC, and one tranche were reissued options, tranche RP1.
+During the year one tranche of options was awarded, tranche AC.
 The inputs to our Black Scholes pricing model were:

-Tranche AC Tranche RP1

-Grant date 28-May-19 28-May-19
+Grant date

-Weighted average FV (pence) 16.00 16.00
+Weighted average FV (pence)

-Weighted average exercise price (pence) 33.50 33.50
+Weighted average exercise price (pence)

-Expected volatility (%) 95.5% 95.5%
+Expected volatility (%)

-Expected life of option 5.0 5.0
+Expected life of option

-Dividend yield (%) 0.0% 0.0%
+Dividend yield (%)

-Risk free (%) 0.8% 0.8%
+Risk free (%)